 Training vs Practice

-Develop a specific physical quality then do the practice work to allow that skill or movement to recognize the new quality enhanced by training and use it more effectively.
 Improving the body is the foundation of skill.
-If the body is inhibited, all the practice in the world won't improve your skill!
+If the body is inhibited, all the practice in the world won't improve your game!

 Social Media is focused on "golf-like" fitness and results-empty exercises.
 As true strength training becomes more accepted in the golf world, it becomes important to maximize results and remove risky, time-wasting, "golf-ish" exercises that have little to no performance benefit.